eplanch/fine_tuning/README.md

 ***

-Once the fine tuned model had been produced, we compared the classification accuracy of the pretrained model with the classification accuracy of the fine tuned model.
-Below is the code snippet for how we calculated the accuracy for both models on the test set.
+Once the fine tuned model had been produced, we calculated the classification accuracy of the fine tuned model on the full test set:

 ```
+# check for classification accuracy of the fine tuned model on the test set
+trainer.evaluate(tokenized_datasets['test'])
 ```

-Interestingly, we found that the pretrained model had a classification accuracy of --% while the fine tuned model had a classification accuracy of --%!
-Fine
+Interestingly, we found that the fine tuned model had a classification accuracy of 81.8%!
+Given the sometimes confusing format of the Rotten Tomatoes reviews, we found a lot of benefit in fine tuning a pretrained BERT classifier, namely the low amount of preprocessing needed to achieve such a high accuracy rate.
+In the future, I'd be interested in looking into fine tuning different types of models (that are not classifiers), including text-generation models such as GPT2 and GPT3.